-During the financial year, the Committee met once, attended by all members, to deliberate on the retirement by rotation of Directors, their eligibility for re-election at the AGM, conducted annual assessment on the effectiveness of the Board as a whole, the various Board Committees, contributions of individual Directors as well as to assess the independence of the Independent Directors.
-The Board believes that the current Board's composition brings the required mix of skills and core competencies required for the Board to discharge its duties effectively.
+During the financial year, the Committee met once, attended by all members, to deliberate on the retirement by rotation of Directors, their eligibility for re-election at the AGM, annual assessment on the effectiveness of the Board as a whole, the various Board Committees, contributions of individual Directors as well as the level of independence of the Independent Directors.
+The Board believes that the current Board composition has the required mix of skills and core competencies required for the Board to discharge its duties effectively.
 Furthermore, the Board reviews its size and composition with particular consideration on its impact on the effective functioning of the Board.

-In assessing the independence of the Independent Directors, the Nominating Committee notes that the respective Independent Directors have met the definition of "Independent Directors" as set out in the Bursa Malaysia's Listing Requirements.
+In assessing the independence of the Independent Directors, the Nominating Committee notes that the Independent Directors have met the definition of "Independent Directors" as set out in the Bursa Malaysia's Listing Requirements.